ourresearch/openalex-docs/the-data/works/locations.md

 ### source

-_Object:_ Information about the source of this location, as a [`DehydratedSource`](../../sources/source-object.md#the-dehydratedsource-object) object.
+Information about the source of this location (such as a journal or repository).

+This is represented as a [`DehydratedSource`](../../sources/source-object.md#the-dehydratedsource-object) object.

 The concept of a source is meant to capture a certain social relationship between the host organization and a version of a work.
 When an organization puts the work on the internet, there is an understanding that they have, at some level, endorsed the work.
 This level varies, and can be very different depending on the source!